zetavm/zetavm/docs/contributing.md

 This website has a useful [in-browser tool](http://learngitbranching.js.org/?NODEMO) to help you practice your git-fu.
 You can ask us for help on the Gitter chat if you need help.

-Lastly, before submitting a pull request, you should look at the "files changed" tab and take the time to review your changes.
+Lastly, before submitting a pull request, you should look at the "Files changed" tab and take the time to review your changes.
 You should check, for instance, if you've added random spurious newlines through the code, and that you aren't committing changes you didn't mean to.